trislee02/azure-search-openai/README.md

 #### Using existing resources

 You can create your own Azure resource and services needed.
+All services must have the tag `azd-env-name` holding the name of current environment.
+Additionally, Azure App Service must have one more tag `azd-service-name` holding the service name in the `azure.yml`.
+For instance, the service name is 'backend' then, the `azd-service-name` is 'backend'.

 Then, update the environment variables.
 Go to environment environment file at `.azure/<environment_name>/.env` and configure following variables:
 ```